prantlf/ovai/README.md

     },
     {
       "role": "user",
-      "content": "What race is the best for a barbarian?"
+      "content": "What race is the best for a barbarian?", "images": []
     }
   ],
   "stream": false